sebadv/LitterRobot4Card/README.md

    - Status Entity: Shows the current operation status
    - Litter Level Entity: Shows how full the litter box is
    - Waste Drawer Entity: Shows the waste drawer status
+   - Pet Weight Entity: Shows the pet weight (optional)
+4. Toggle "Use Metric Units" if you want to display weight in kilograms instead of pounds

 ### Using YAML